 The Institute of Physics has announced that UK schools, colleges or home school groups can apply for grants of up to £600 for small-scale projects or events linked to the teaching or promotion of physics and engineering to pupils aged 5 – 19.
 Grants can support a wide range of projects such as school-based science weeks, extracurricular activities, science clubs, careers event or a visit from a working physicist or engineer.

 Grants may be used for the following purposes: materials/resources; transport; marketing and publicity; other purposes deemed appropriate by the judges; and supply cover (in certain circumstances).

 The Institute of Physics is interested in proposals that look at:

 - Ampleforth College for a visit to Jodrell Bank Radio Observatory.

 - St John’s High School for a Practical Rocketry workshop to design a water-propelled rocket.

-The closing date for applications is the 1st June 2020 (for projects taking place in the following autumn term).
+The closing date for applications is the 1st June 2021 (for projects taking place in the following summer term).